-- 1. An assisted living facility shall not allow any resident to return to the assisted living facility from a higher level of care if that resident requires care that exceeds the level of care the facility is licensed to provide or the facility is capable of providing. - 2.
-An assisted living facility shall not retain a resident that has symptoms or behaviors that infringe on the rights or safety of residents currently in the facility.
+A specialty care assisted living facility 1. shall not allow any resident to return to the specialty care assisted living facility from a higher level of care if that resident requires care that exceeds the level of care the specialty care assisted living facility is licensed to provide or the facility is capable of providing.

+2. A specialty care assisted living facility shall not retain a resident that has a PSMS score greater than 23 or a score of five in feeding, dressing, grooming, bathing or a score of four or five in physical ambulation.

+A specialty care assisted living facility 3. shall not retain a resident that has symptoms or behaviors that infringe on the rights or safety of residents currently in the facility.